February 24, 2025

 • Logistics and transport: for example, a 350 kW column may weigh several tons and require specialized means for transport and installation

-Incentives for installation of charging stations.
+Incentives for the installation of Charging Stations

-In Italy and many other European countries, there are government incentives for the purchase and installation of charging stations for both individuals and businesses.
+In Italy and many other European countries, there are government incentives for the purchase and installation of Charging Stations, both for individuals and businesses.
 Among the main incentives are:

 • Tax credit of up to 80 percent for the purchase and installation of charging infrastructure